ArunaStorage/documentation/README.md

    2. Get APIToken from website (key symbol)
 2. Install [client](#implementations) for your language or build it yourself
 3. Create dataset
-4. Create ObjectGroups with Objects
+4. Create ObjectGroups with Objects, a revision will be created automatically.
 5. Create Uploadlinks and upload data (either during objectgroup creation of via additional call)
 6. Finish object upload